-This review assessed the effects of listening to music on insomnia in adults and the impact of factors that may influence the effect.
+This review assessed the effects of listening to music on insomnia (sleep problems) in adults and the impact of factors that may influence the effect.

 Worldwide, millions of people experience insomnia.
 People can have difficulties getting to sleep, staying asleep or may experience poor sleep quality.

 Poor sleep affects people's physical and mental health.
 The consequences of poor sleep are costly, for both individuals and society.
 Many people listen to music to improve their sleep, but the effect of listening to music is unclear.